pierremaw/Tradingview-ChartBot/README.md

 I created this project to explore automated financial data visualisation and sharpen my full‑stack Python skills.

-This project reflects my proficiency in:
+This project enabled me to develop proficiency in:

 - Using Selenium to control browser behaviour for authenticated sites
 - Creating and managing Flask APIs